What Do You Do?

-, a multimedia producer, a digital editor for news and helped manage print-digital newsroom integration in a range of roles over seven years at The Times.
-Before coming to the Times, she worked in public radio at This American Life
+, a multimedia producer, a digital editor for news and helped manage print-digital newsroom integration.
+Before coming to the Times, I worked in public radio at This American Life

 and elsewhere.
-Her work is best described as digital journalism strategy, new approaches to storytelling and trends in reader behavior that impact news organizations' effectiveness and reach.
-She has spent her career focused on narrative structure, attention management, and how principles in each discipline are applied to new platforms, and frequently speaks on that subject both nationally and internationally.
+My work is best described as digital journalism strategy, new approaches to storytelling and trends in reader behavior that impact news organizations' effectiveness and reach.
+I have spent my career focused on narrative structure, attention management, and how principles in each discipline are applied to new platforms, and frequently speaks on that subject both nationally and internationally.

 The web site Transom.org has a wonderful feature that explains how many alumni of the Salt Institute for Documentary Studies got their start in radio.
-Amy's story was posted here: Life After Salt
+My story was posted here: Life After Salt

 .
 This description of her first job at The New York Times and how she found